 The varieties of walnut are classified by their capacity of fructification in:

 Production on the tree’s periphery that needs large size to achieve high yield levels.
 Its production ceiling is low (2,500 Kg/Ha, 3,000 in exceptional cases).
-Its terminal varieties are FRANQUETTE and/or Hartley.
+FRANQUETTE and/or Hartley are terminal variaties.

 Traditional variety, the most used in France.
 It undergoes terminal bearing, which limits its productive ceiling.
 Late catking and female flower blooming.
 Its use in France has been widespread, since its late leafing makes it less sensitive to spring cryptogamic diseases (bacteriosis, anthracnose).
 It requires extra-late pollinators, such as Ronde de Montignac or Meylannaise.
 Excellent walnut quality.